The Tour de France 1964 Mustang #83

 For a long time we thought that the

-licence DPK7B was just used for exporting a Mustang from UK
+licence DPK7B was just used for exporting another Mustang from UK

 to the Netherlands, a common practice back then as we learned from other